 Jed Hepworth is a Returnee from the AFS year program to Chile 1968-69.
 Jed retired in 2015 after 39 years of service to Cargill, Incorporated, the last 20 years as Latin America General Counsel.
-In that role, he led a team of 70 legal professionals working in 8 countries in Latin America and worked on transactions and challenges across the Latin America Region.
+In that role, he led a team of 70 legal professionals working in 8 countries in Latin America and worked on M&A transactions and championed compliance across the Latin America Region.

 Jed received his B.A. from Stanford University in 1973 and graduated with a JD from Stanford Law School in 1976.

 Prior to her assignment in the U.S., Tara was Executive Director of AFS Hong Kong for nearly 10 years.
 Before her relocation to Asia, Tara worked for AFS International where she was responsible for international program coordination and organizational development for the AFS network. .
 She was integral in establishing AFS in Central-Eastern Europe in the early 1990s when the political realities shifted, allowing AFS to establish a presence and program in the region.
 During this tenure she also expanded the operations of AFS in mainland China and supporting operations in South East Asia.

 Tara's life-long interest and commitment to intercultural learning through student exchange began as a high school exchange student to France.
 She advanced her studies in France at the Universite de Strasbourg.
 She graduated from Syracuse University with a degree in Communications and French, Tara also attended the School of Public Diplomacy at Georgetown and is a graduate of their Nonprofit Management Executive Certificate program.
 A New York City native, she currently lives just outside Washington D.C. in Maryland with her husband and two children.